Transitive projective planes and insoluble groups: Introduction

+The statement of the next theorem is quite long and technical.
+The corollaries that come after it will make clear the power of the statement.

+\begin{theoremb} Suppose that a group $G$ acts transitively on the set of points of a finite non-Desarguesian projective plane of order $x$.
+Then $x=u^2$ for some integer $u$ and one of the following holds: \begin{enumerate} \item $G$ has a normal $2$-complement (and so $G$ is soluble). \item $G/O(G)$ is isomorphic to $\SL_2(3)$ or to a non-split degree $2$ extension of $\SL_2(3)$ (and so $G$ is soluble). \item $G$ has a subgroup of index at most $2$ equal to $O(G)\rtimes K$ where $K$ is a group isomorphic to $\SL_2(5)$.
+Furthermore if $N_t$ is a Sylow $t$-subgroup of $F(G)$, for some prime $t$, then one of the following holds: \begin{enumerate} \item[(i)] $t$ divides $u^2+u+1$; \item[(ii)] $t$ divides $u^2-u+1$, $N_G(N_t)$ contains a subgroup $H$ such that $H\cong SL_2(5)$, $H$ fixes a point of $\spaceP$, $N_t\rtimes H$ is a Frobenius group, and $N_t$ is abelian. \end{enumerate} Furthermore there exists a prime $t$ dividing both $|F(G)|$ and $u^2-u+1$. \end{enumerate} \end{theoremb}

+The first corollary is one of the results mentioned in the abstract.
+It requires no proof.

-\begin{theoremb} Suppose that a group $G$ acts transitively on the set of points of $\spaceP,$ a finite non-Desarguesian projective plane.
-If $G$ is insoluble then $G/O(G)$ contains a subgroup $H$ of index at most $2$ such that $H$ is isomorphic to $SL(2,5)$. \end{theoremb}
+\begin{corollary} Suppose that a group $G$ acts transitively on the set of points of $\spaceP,$ a finite non-Desarguesian projective plane.
+If $G$ is insoluble then $G/O(G)$ contains a subgroup $H$ of index at most $2$ such that $H$ is isomorphic to $SL(2,5)$. \end{corollary}

-In fact we will prove something a little stronger than Theorem B; see the final section of the paper for a more complete explanation.

-The structure of the paper is as follows.
-In Section \ref{section:framework} we reduce the proof of Theorem A to a question about subgroups of general linear groups.
-In particular, at the end of this section we state Lemma A and demonstrate that this lemma implies Theorem A. In Section \ref{S: progress} we give a proof of Lemma A, thereby also proving Theorem A; in the process of proving Lemma A we undertake a detailed examination of subgroups of $GL_n(q)$ which may be of interest in its own right.
-Finally in Section \ref{S: quaternionsylowtwos} we analyse the situation where $G$ is insoluble, and we prove Theorem B.
+Appealing to the Odd Order Theorem, we observe that Corollary~\ref{c: main} implies the following: If $G$ acts transitively on the points of a finite non-Desarguesian projective plane, then a composition factor of $G$ is either of prime order or is isomorphic to $A_5$.
+In other words we are very close to demonstrating that any counterexample to the conjecture mentioned above must be soluble.
+Such a conclusion is clearly the best one could hope for by making direct use of the Classification of Finite Simple Groups.
+Thus Corollary~\ref{c: main} brings the study of point-transitive finite projective planes to the same stage that Kantor's 1987 result brought the study of point-primitive finite projective planes \cite{kantor}.
+What is left is likely best attacked using number theory, and is undoubtedly very difficult indeed.

+The next corollary is also reminiscent of Kantor's result, but in a different way.
+It is well-known that a finite Desarguesian projective plane of order $q$ admits an odd order group of automorphisms acting transitively on the set of points (take a {\it Singer cycle} in $\PGL_3(q)$).
+The next result asserts that the same is true for general finite projective planes.

+\begin{corollary} Suppose $\spaceP$ is a finite projective plane admitting an automorphism group acting transitively on the set of points of $\spaceP$.
+Then there is a group of odd order that acts transitively on the set of points of $\spaceP$. \end{corollary}